Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

 One such story tells of a time when New Orleans was a fairly new city, still mostly undeveloped.
 During this time, there was an old road in the eastern suburbs that went mostly unnoticed.
 This mysterious road led to a dead end and a thicket of woods.
-In those woods lived a group of albinos and dwarves who had been forced to retreat to this hiding spot because they were thought to be creations of the devil, and thus could not live with the rest of "normal" society.
-This group eventually inbred and combined their deformities, and their descendants went mad and turned into an inhuman creature known as the Grunch.
+In those woods lived a group of albinos and dwarves who had been forced to retreat to this hiding spot because they were thought to be creations of the devil and thus could not live with the rest of "normal" society.
+This group eventually inbred and combined their deformities, and their descendants went mad and turned into inhuman creatures known as Grunches.

-At some later date, the road was labeled Grunch Road—the location of which is disputed, though it's most likely in Eastern New Orleans—and everyone forgot about it until farm animals, and later people, began disappearing, and reports of strange creatures roaming the woods along the road started.
+At some later date, the road was labeled Grunch Road—the location of which is disputed, though it's most likely in Eastern New Orleans—and everyone forgot about it until farm animals, and later people, began disappearing and reports of strange creatures roaming the woods along the road started.
 This is a particularly gross legend for a number of reasons I most likely don't have to explain, but I'm just reporting the folklore here.

-A completely different origin story for the Grunch relates the creature to Marie Laveau and the Devil Baby.
+A completely different origin story for the Grunch traces the creature back to Marie Laveau and the Devil Baby.
 It is said that the Voodoo Queen herself accidentally created the Grunch after castrating the Devil Baby in order to stop him from reproducing.
 His testicles then turned into a male and female Grunch, and they then attacked and almost killed her.
 Marie Laveau fainted, and when she awoke, the Devil Baby and the Grunches had disappeared.

 Another variation on this legend says that anyone who is bitten by the Devil Baby will turn into a Grunch during the full moon, similar to a werewolf.

 It's possible that the Grunch is just a regional variation on the Chupacabra legend, as the two creatures are very similarly described.
-The Grunch is usually said to be a goat-like creature, which stands three to four feet tall, with leathery or scaly black-gray skin, sharp spines, and long horns or quills along its back.
+The Grunch is usually said to be a goat-like creature that stands three to four feet tall, with leathery or scaly black-gray skin, sharp spines, and long horns or quills along its back.
 It is sometimes reported to have glowing eyes, either red-orange or blue-green depending on the source.
 It's said to drain all of an animal's blood, and occasionally even full organs, through a single hole.

 Most of that sounds pretty familiar, right?